colinkiama/EasyCertInstall/README.md

 You can get the program from here [EasyCertInstall Releases](https://github.com/colinkiama/EasyCertInstall/releases)

 ## How to use the program:
-### 1. Using Windows Explorer
+### 1. Using Windows Explorer:
-Start "EasyCertInstall.exe" in the directory where app package you want to install is.
-The program will try to install a certificate first.
-Either a cerificate file that is in the directory.
-If none exist, it will look for a .appxbundle file then .appx file before giving up.
+Start "EasyCertInstall.exe" in the directory where the certificate or signed app package with the certificate you want to install is.
+The app will try to install a certificate file (.cer), that is in the directory.
+If none exist, it will look for a signed .appxbundle file then signed .appx file before giving up.

-Then, it tries to install the app package (.appx/.appxbundle) while trying to install dependencies located in dependencies folders

 ### 2. Using a command line program (e.g Command Prompt):
 You can run the app with a path to a directory or file as a parameter.